Kent State University looks forward to having you here! This page will help walk you through the application process.

 - Your home university coordinator must first nominate you by sending an email to an Education Abroad Advisor.
 The nomination must include: name, email, major, and term.

-- Apply online and follow the steps in the Study Abroad Exchange Fact Sheet 2014-2015.
+- Apply online and follow the steps in the Exchange Fact Sheet.
 The sooner you apply, the better.
+When filling out the online application make sure to choose the correct degree level (undergraduate or graduate) and click Student from Exchange Partner under Degree Type.

 - Non-native English speakers must send recent official TOEFL or IELTS Score Sheet.
 Scores must be sent to Kent State directly from ETS.
 Our institution code is 1367.